 MoDOT works to meet the initial contract completion date by preparing accurate plans and quantities, setting aggressive but reasonable completion dates and setting liquidated damages to reinforce completion dates without undue bid risks.
-In the first three quarters of fiscal year 2020, 76% of all closed out projects were completed by their planned completion dates.
+In fiscal year 2020, 74% of all closed out projects were completed by their planned completion dates.

 Weather, additional work or a MoDOT directive sometimes necessitates an authorized extension of the completion date without any financial assessment to the contractor.
-In FY 2020, 88% of the closed-out projects were completed by the adjusted dates.
+In FY 2020, 83% of the closed-out projects were completed by the adjusted dates.

 There are times when a contractor misses the contract completion date and the contractor is assessed damages.
-Of the road and bridge projects completed in FY 2020 that did not meet the original contract date, 4% were extended due to weather delays, 29% were extended due to extra work, 0% experienced utility delays, 30% were extended by MoDOT and 37% missed the completion date with damages assessed totaling \$524,250.
+Of the road and bridge contracts completed in FY 2020 that did not meet the original contract date, five were extended due to weather delays, 26 were extended due to extra work, one experienced utility delays, 18 were extended by MoDOT and 49 missed the completion date with damages assessed totaling \$1,239,800.00.

 The target for this measure is to have at least 80% of projects completed by the original completion date.
-At the end of the second quarter of FY 2020, the average number of all contracts completed by the original completion date was 76%.
+At the end of FY 2020, the average number of all contracts completed by the original completion date was 74%.